Topics Map > Event Resources > Enhancing Online Education

 - Post materials and conduct activities on a preset schedule.

-- Allow students to keep track of their own progress.
+- Allow students to keep track of their progress.

 - Be organized — model the behavior you would like to see from your students.

-- Create clear and concise grading rubrics that define what is expected in each assignment as well as how the final grade will be calculated.
+- Create clear and concise grading rubrics that define what is expected in each assignment and how the final grade will be calculated.

-- Model the expected behavior in discussion postings and in sample responses.
+- Model the expected behavior in discussion postings and sample responses.

 Explore several communication techniques by clicking on the drop-down topics below.